 The Maldives are roughly 1.200 islands with 26 Atolls.
 The islands are one of the best places to see whale sharks and manta rays a well as massive amount of sea life.

 The Maldives is a spectacular destination for sightings of manta rays and whale sharks.
 However, you need to know where and when to spot them.
 In general, from November until April a higher number of manta rays can be spotted on the western side of the Maldive atolls.
 From May to October on the eastern side of the atolls, due to the high plankton concentration.

-Want to know more?
-Read our specific atoll tips below (Addu, South Ari, Baa/Hanifaru), where sightings are almost guaranteed.
-TIP: In case you're not interested in diving or snorkeling these sections are super helpful for every traveler: Weather Details - Island Transfer Tips - Resort and Guest Houses Explained.
-Now, jump directly to your preferred section:
+Read our detailed atoll tips below (Addu, South Ari, Baa/Hanifaru), where sightings are almost guaranteed.
+Tip: In case you're not interested in diving or snorkeling these sections are super helpful for every traveler: Weather Details - Island Transfer Tips - Resort and Guest Houses Explained.
+Now, jump directly to your preferred section via our quick navigation:

 - Top 3 Atolls for Manta Rays & Whale Sharks